nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Apr 22 2025)
+### Joke of the day (Wed Apr 23 2025)
 <!-- joke -->
->Teenage Mutant Ninja Turtles is based on a true story: Chuck Norris once swallowed a turtle whole, and when he crapped it out, the turtle was six feet tall and had learned karate.
+>The 1972 Miami Dolphins lost one game, it was a game vs. Chuck Norris and three seven year old girls.
+Chuck Norris won with a roundhouse-kick to the face in overtime.
 <!-- /joke -->

-*Last update: Tue, 22 Apr 2025 00:57:03 GMT*
+*Last update: Wed, 23 Apr 2025 00:57:19 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)